strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 After you set this annotation, Strimzi will roll all the Kafka pods one by one.
 While the pods are being restarted, the filesystem will be resized.
-In case you already run out of disk space and your Kafka pods are in the crash loop, you might need to delete the pods manually.
+In case you already ran out of disk space and your Kafka pods are crash-looping, you might need to delete the pods manually.
 If you check your PVCs after the restart is finished, you should see something like this:

 ```yaml